carleshf/carleshf.github.io/_posts/2020-02-14-procedural-generation-of-abstract-glyphs.md

 I focused on the _gliphs_ with triangular forms, the ones called "actions" in the reference picture.
 I first sifted the _gliphs_ from the figure on order to have a more clear picture of the type of _triangular gliphs_ I wanted to create.
 So, I removed "connect" and "reflect" since they broke the pyramidal structure of the others ones, and I also sifted "learn", "understand", and "protect", because they added two new elements (the circle and the dot) that I dislike.

-So I started by placing a triangle in a matrix of 9x9 dots and assigning a probability of 0.9 to a full closed triangle and a probability of 0.1 to a base-open triangle.
+So I started by placing a triangle in a matrix of 9x9 dots and assigning a probability of 0.9 to a clos-base triangle and a probability of 0.1 to a open-base triangle.

 ![Outline of triangle glyphs]({{baseurl}}/assets/haxe-triangle-glyph-01.png)